BUILT ON TRADITION. MADE FOR MEMORIES. #FRANKENMUTH

 1. Experience Bavaria

 If schnitzel with noodles is one of your favorite things, you are in luck.
 Witness Bavarian culture 365 days a year in Frankenmuth, Michigan.
-German themed restaurants such as the Old Christmas Station serve up classic meals that will remind you of your German Grandmother’s cooking.
+German themed restaurants such as The Station 100 serve up classic meals that will remind you of your German Grandmother’s cooking.
 For a Bavarian snack, grab a rolled pretzel at the Bavarian Inn Restaurant.
 Soak up Bavarian architecture at River Place Shops.
 And wash it all down with drinks at Frankenmuth Brewery and Prost Wine Bar & Charcuterie.
 Last but not least, consider planning a trip to Frankenmuth during the Frankenmuth Bavarian Festival.
-Learn more about Bavarian things to do here..
+Learn more about Bavarian things to do here.

 2. Go to Bronner’s CHRISTmas Wonderland